Developer-Mike/obsidian-advanced-canvas/README.md

 </details>

 ## Presentation Mode
 In presentation mode, you can navigate through the nodes using the arrow keys.
-The diffrent slides/nodes are connected using arrows.
+The different slides/nodes are connected using arrows.
 If you want to have multiple arrows pointing from the same node, you can number them in the order you want to navigate through them.
 While in presentation mode, the canvas is in readonly mode (So [better readonly](#better-readonly) effects the presentation mode as well!).
 You can exit the presentation mode using the `ESC` key.

 <img src="./assets/sample-presentation-simple.gif" alt="Presentation mode example"/>